Laser Hair Removal

 Each person has a different threshold for pain, and each laser technique can feel a little bit different.
 That said, most people describe laser hair removal as feeling like a rubber band snapping on the skin.
 The treatment location and sensitivity of skin can also play a role.
 The upper lip is often more tender than the legs, for instance.
 We will work with you to ensure your experience is as comfortable as possible.
 A topical anesthetic can be applied in advance, and other measures can be recommended should you want them.

 Your skin will be a little red in the treated area and it may feel tender or like you’ve been sunburned.
 You can return to your normal activities immediately; however, you should be extra careful to wear sunscreen for the next few weeks on exposed skin that was treated.
 Most patients find that side effects fade within a day or two, and may subside even faster.

 How much does laser hair removal cost?

 The size and number of treatment areas are some of the factors that will affect the cost of your treatment.
 The laser or light technique used will also play a role, as well as the number of sessions needed to achieve your goals.
 Our team will provide a detailed cost breakdown for you at your initial appointment so that you can make the best decision for your needs.
 Laser hair removal is one of the most affordable cosmetic treatments available, and can be a cheaper alternative to shaving and waxing over time.
-If you would like financing options, we work with reputable lending agencies with excellent terms for qualified applicants.
+If you would like plastic surgery financing options, we work with reputable lending agencies with excellent terms for qualified applicants.